 After breast augmentation, your breasts will evolve and change over the next several months.
 This is a process called implant settling.
+So, how long does it take for implants to drop?
 It happens to everyone and it does take time.
 Don’t be surprised if your newly implanted breasts aren’t exactly as you imagined they would be right when the bandages come off.
+It will take time for you to see the breast implant drop.
 Give those breast implants time to settle.

-How long does it take for breast implants to fall into their final position?
-What can you expect in the weeks and months after breast augmentation surgery?
+How long does it take for implants to drop into their final position?
+What can you expect in the weeks and months after your Charlotte breast augmentation surgery?

 Breast Implants Start High

-There is no simple calculation for determining how long until your breast implants settle.
-There are many different factors in play.
+There is no simple calculation for determining how long until your breast implants settle or drop.
+There are many different factors in play depending on the types of cosmetic surgery procedures you have.
 Give it time and know that most women are happy with their breast appearance by 6 weeks after surgery.
 One breast may settle before the other.
 This is normal and is nothing to be concerned about.

 Wait to Shop for New Lingerie

-The settling process takes time after breast surgery.
+The settling and breast implant drop process takes time after breast surgery.
 Your breast size may change several times as you progress through the recovery process.
 Give it time, be patient, and wait to shop for a new lingerie wardrobe.
 We recommend waiting about three months before investing in a lot of new undergarments.
 By this time, the breasts are usually close to their final size and shape.

 As you wait, avoid underwire bras.
 These can push up breast tissue and may keep your implants from settling properly.